rosedrnd/rosedrnd/README.md

 ### Hi there 👋
 - 🔭 I’m busy learning about business applications: CRM and ERP.
 - 🌱 I’m currently learning these coding languages: HTML, CSS, JavaScript.
 Yes big newbie here!
-- 👯 I’m looking to collaborate on coding for business Application particularly Microsoft Dynamics 365.
+- 👯 I’m looking to collaborate on coding for business applications particularly Microsoft Dynamics 365.
 - 🤔 I’m looking for help with the topics mentioned above.
 - 📫 You can also reach me on [LinkedIn](https://www.linkedin.com/in/catherinerosedurand/)
 - I've compiled my past professional here [Portfolio](https://catherinerosedurand.wixsite.com/portfolio)